openMF/mifos-gazelle/performance-testing/README.md

-# Mojafos Performance Testing and TCO Estimation
+# Mifos Gazelle Performance Testing and TCO Estimation

-This directory contains tools for performance testing, analysis, and Total Cost of Ownership (TCO) estimation for the Mojafos platform components including PaymentHub EE and Mojaloop vNext.
+This directory contains tools for performance testing, analysis, and Total Cost of Ownership (TCO) estimation for the Mifos Gazelle platform components including PaymentHub EE and Mojaloop vNext.

 ## Overview